You are currently on Hearing Direct UK

 30 Day Money Back Guarantee

-This entry was posted on 1st August 2017 by Gary.
+This entry was posted on 1st August 2017 by Joan McKechnie.

 Hearing loss is a serious and specific condition that affects a great part of a person’s life both on a psychological and physiological level.
-The ear in itself is a very complex organ serving important functions such as processing sound signals and sending them to the brain and at the same time hosting the vestibular system.
+Hearing loss can affect your balance.
+The ear in itself is a very complex organ serving important functions such as processing sound signals and sending them to the brain.
+At the same time it hosts the vestibular system.
 Together with the visual system and the proprioception (the orientation of the body parts in space and their sense of position) it is responsible for the body balance and compromising one of these systems can lead to a balance disorder.

 A balance disorder may occur in different situations and may have various causes.
-The condition is manifested by a feeling of dizziness, floating, unsteadiness, blurred vision, disorientation, confusion, faintness or vertigo and even panic or fear.
+You can feel dizzy, floaty, unsteady, have blurred vision, suffer disorientation, confusion, faintness or vertigo and even panic or fear.
 These may happen regardless of the position of the body – lying or standing up.

 Responsible for the body sense of balance is a structure in the inner ear called the labyrinth, bearing the name due to its specific maze resemblance.
 The labyrinth is a combination of tissue and bone and is very delicate and complex.
 It comprises different parts including the semicircular canals and otolithic organs (both in charge of balance) and the cochlea, which is in control of hearing.